East Petersburg, Pennsylvania

 East Petersburg is a borough in Lancaster County, Pennsylvania, United States.
 The population was 4,591 at the 2020 census.

 Geography

 East Petersburg is located in north-central Lancaster County at 40°6′0″N 76°21′10″W (40.100079, -76.352649).
 Pennsylvania Route 72 is the borough's Main Street, leading northwest 5 mi to Manheim and southeast the same distance to the center of Lancaster.
 Pennsylvania Route 722 (State Street) crosses Main Street in the center of town, and leads east 3 mi to Neffsville and southwest 1.8 mi to an interchange with the Pennsylvania Route 283 freeway.

-According to the United States Census Bureau, the borough has a total area of 1.2 sqmi, all of it land.
+According to the United States Census Bureau, the borough has a total area of 1.2 sqmi, all land.